You will seldom have a deficiency with Mandala strains if you use:

 A serious pest infestation of aphids, white flies, or spider mites that suck out the leaves leads to deficiency symptoms.

-Too small container size for adult plants is one of the most common mistakes in cannabis growing.
-Especially in light intensive situations such as balcony or garden grows the plants will quickly yellow and wilt.
-Don't be too lazy and repot your plants.
-You can do this up to the third week of flowering even.
+Undersized containers for plants (i.e. using too small pots) is one of the most common mistakes in cannabis growing.
+Especially in light intensive situations, such as balcony or outdoor cultivations, the plants will quickly yellow and wilt.
+Don't be too lazy and repot your plants!
+You can even do this up to the third week of flowering.

 Poor soil quality.
 The second major cause for a deficiency.
 The importance of using quality grade horticultural soil cannot be stressed enough.
 Do not use topsoil from the forest if you are not certain about it's nitrogen content.
 Decomposed leaf material contains no nitrogen (obviously since these are the yellowed leaves shed by the trees!) and makes up for a large percentage of forest topsoil.
 Also loamy and sandy soil are mainly devoid of important nutrients.
 If you do utilize such soil in guerilla grows, etc. then make sure to supplement it with long term acting fertilizer, or enrich it with a mix of organic nutrients (bat guano, composted soil, etc.) that have sufficient quantities of nitrogen to support plant growth.